Geodesic Motion in the Spacetime Of a SU(2)-Colored (A)dS Black Hole in Conformal Gravity: Analytical solution for motion of test particles

-which is given by the Riemann $\theta$-function with characteristic $[g,h]$. $\tau$ is the symmetric Riemann matrix, $ (2\omega, 2\acute{\omega})$ is the period-matrix, $(2\eta, 2\acute{\eta})$ is the periodmatrix of the second kind , $ \kappa = \eta(2ω)^{-1}$ is the matrix and $2[g,h] = (0, 1)^t+(1,1)^t\tau$ is the vector of Riemann constants with base point at inﬁnity.
-The constant $C $, can be given explicitly, see e.g.\cite{Bhattacharyya:2012wz}, but does not matter here.
-This is the analytic solution of the equation of motion of a point particle in the spacetime Of a SU(2)-Colored (A)dS Black Hole in Conformal Gravity.
-This solution is valid in all regions of this spacetime.
+where the function $\sigma_i$, which has characteristic $[g,h]$, is the $i$th place derivative of Kleinian $\sigma$ function, and it is given by the Riemann $\theta$-function.
+Besides, the $\tau$, $(2\omega, 2\acute{\omega})$, and $(2\eta, 2\acute{\eta})$ are related to the symmetric Riemann matrix, period-matrix, and period-matrix of the second kind, respectively.
+Also, $\kappa=\eta(2\omega)^{-1}$ is a matrix, and $2[g,h] = (0, 1)^t+(1,1)^t\tau$ corresponds to the vector of Riemann constants with the base point at infinity.
+The constant $C$, can be given clearly, see e.g. \cite{Bhattacharyya:2012wz}.
+This is the analytic solution of the equation of motion of a test particle in the spacetime of a SU(2)-colored (A)dS black hole in CG.

-\section{orbits}
+\section{Orbits}